 - 4.11.
-The site is located on the western approach to the village of Croft and is bound by Smithy Brow to the north, agricultural land to the south and east, and residential properties along Dam Lane to the west.
-The site benefits from mature hedgerows and tree belt along its southern boundary. - 4.12.
-The site presents a sustainable strategic development opportunity to accommodate up to approximately 90 new homes (up to 30% of which will be affordable), informal and formal open space, locally equipped areas of play, and land for a retail/convenience store.
+The site is located on the south-western edge and approach to the village of Lymm and is bound by Booth's Lane to the north, Cherry Lane to the east, and agricultural land to the west.
+Booth's Lane currently acts as the village boundary at the present time with established existing residential development to the north.
+The site is also influenced by existing residential dwellings which adjoin the eastern middle boundary of the site, and existing residential properties are also present further to the south and east along The Avenue.
+The site benefits from being well defined by strong field boundaries with mature hedgerows and scrub. - 4.12.
+The site presents a sustainable development opportunity to accommodate up to approximately 200 new homes (up to 30% of which will be affordable), as well as land for a community use such as a new GP practice/Cherry Tree Primary School playing fields.